 The system that Margolin refers to is that of global capitalism, an economic system that is devouring everything in its path.
 A promise to destroy the planetary ecosystems of our shared futures.
-And it’s not as though Margolin has not begun to understand the glaring systems intersecting at the nexus of our multiple crisis, such as capitalism, colonialism, racism, patriarchy.
+And it’s not as though Margolin has not begun to understand the glaring systems intersecting at the nexus of our multiple crises, such as capitalism, colonialism, racism and patriarchy.

 The November 8, 2018 Barclays article, Gen Z: Step Aside Millennials reports that this demographic (children born between 1995 and 2009), the same demographic that youth leaders like Greta Thunberg and Jamie Margolin, belong to, appeal to, and influence, are quickly becoming the new “consumer giants” and “mega influencers”:

 “By 2020, Generation Z will be the largest group of consumers globally.
 They will account for 40% of consumers in the US, Europe and BRIC countries and 10% in the rest of the world.
 Companies that don’t engage with Gen Z successfully could rapidly lose market share.
 Some of them may only be 9 years old, but Gen Z already have huge spending power.
 In the US, Gen Z currently have $200 billion in direct buying power but $1 trillion in indirect spending power by influencing household spending*.
 Gen Z’s advanced digital knowledge and ability to assess factors such as price and availability from a young age make them increasingly influential in family spending decisions.”

 In the eyes of bankers and capitalists, this group of youth are mere consumers.
 Dollar signs.
 Not children, youth or even people.